abdiu34567/telesun.js/Docs/ExampleBots/CommandsBot.md

 ## Command Bot

-> in this tutorial we are going to develop a bot send specific messages for the following commands we sent
+> In this tutorial we are going to develop a bot send specific messages for the following commands we sent
 >
 > `Commands` are:
 >